Kalanka: Climbing history

 The first ascent was completed in 1975 by Ikuo Tanabe's four-member expedition from Japan.
 They followed the Rishi Ganga gorge and crossed over to Shipton's col to gain the col between Changabang and Kalanka and climbed the west ridge.
 The first summit was reached by Noriaki Ikeda, Tsuneo Kouma, Kazumasa Inoue and the leader Tanabe on 3 June 1975.

 The first ascent of the north face was made in 1977 by a Czechoslovak expedition led by František Grunt.
 They approached the col through the Bagini Glacier and the west ridge.
-Jozef Raconcaj and Ladislav Jon reached the summit on 20 September 1977.
+Josef Rakoncaj and Ladislav Jon reached the summit on 20 September 1977.

 The north face direct had been attempted many times but remained unclimbed until Fumitaka Ichimura, Kazuaki Amano and Yusuke Sato, of Japan, succeeded in alpine style in 2008.

 The first ascent via the southeast face was completed by a Scottish team in 1978.
 After establishing base camp on September 20 at the junction of the Changabang and Uttar Rishi glaciers, Robert Barton and Allen Fyffe made a new route up the southeast face.
 They reached the summit on October 11.